 Princess Cruises’ ship Majestic Princess was originally built for the Asian market, and debuted in 2017.
 From then through 2021, the ship split her time between Australia and Asia.
 In summer 2021, she was repositioned to the U.S. west coast.

-Because of her originally deployment, many spaces on Majestic were designed specifically with the Asian market in mind, and that sets this ship apart from her other Royal-class sisters.
+Because of her original deployment, many spaces on Majestic were designed specifically with the Asian market in mind, and that sets this ship apart from her other Royal-class sisters.
 Some venues were converted when she headed to America — such as karaoke rooms being transformed into spa treatment rooms — but others stayed, like the Harmony specialty restaurant which is where you’ll find Sabatini’s Italian Trattoria on the sister ships.

 Those differences make Majestic Princess unique, which you will notice during our video tour.